 - The most effective prevention is not trying to attract yellow jackets.
 They are attracted to anything sugary

 - Fruit juice, fallen fruit beneath trees and other sweet food sources will attract them as well

 - Be careful with foods, especially soda cans

-Variable, depending on size and location of the nest.
+When dealing with bee hive removal, the price is variable, depending on the size and location of the nest.
 Call us for a free, no obligation quote.